FSA: Tax savings for medical costs

 Using your FSA account

-Beginning January 1, you can start spending your FSA funds on eligible medical expenses.
+Beginning January 1, you can begin using your FSA Debit Card or submit reimbursement claims to start spending your FSA funds on eligible medical expenses.
 (Newly eligible employees and those who enroll due to a qualifying life event may have a different start date).
-The full amount of your FSA is available immediately; you don’t have to wait for the paycheck deductions to accumulate.
+The full amount of your FSA is available immediately; you don’t have to wait for the paycheck deductions to accumulate to use your FSA.

 If you weren’t enrolled in an FSA the prior calendar year, you cannot get reimbursement for any health expenses you incurred before December 31.

-If you were enrolled in the FSA for the prior year, you can get reimbursed for health expenses incurred before December 31.
+If you were enrolled in the FSA for the prior year, you can get reimbursed for health expenses incurred as late as March 15th of the following calendar year.

 Eligible medical expenses